xkisxk/tp/docs/DeveloperGuide.md

 instance of a `Deck`.

 `returnMatchingFlashCards()` is implemented by creating a stream that consists of all the `FlashCards` from one deck, and filters them based on whether they contain the search term given.
 This method is not case-sensitive.
-Finally all the `FlashCards` that contain the search term are collected in an ArrayList and their console outputs are returned in string format for `CardLiUi` to display to the user.
+Finally, all the `FlashCards` that contain the search term are collected in an ArrayList and their console outputs are returned in string format for `CardLiUi` to display to the user.